fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 SQL Alchemy ORM for Postgresql
 =======================================

-Flask-Philo uses SQLAlchemy as an ORM.
+Flask-Philo uses SQLAlchemy as its Object Relational Mapper (ORM).

 Where is Flask-Philo's PostgreSQL ORM implementation?
 -----------------------------------------------

-Flask-Philo PostgreSQL ORM can be found at:
+Flask-Philo's PostgreSQL ORM can be found at:

 `<https://github.com/Riffstation/flask-philo/tree/dev/flask_philo/db/postgresql>`_